 HOW I DECIDED TO MOVE TO NIGERIA

-Hence, one day I decided to move to Nigeria.
+I decided to move to Nigeria.
 Everyone around me thought I’ve gone mad.
 They were wondering what business I have going there.
+Serbia took away the magic inside of them.
 I was 23 years old.
-Behind me, I had 8 years of working experience, 2 wars, 2 divorces of my parents, highest level of poverty without sleeping on the street, 7 years long relationship that failed thanks to the hard Belgrade street life, over 10 different homes and over 10 different landlords, 6 countries where I tried to make my life better, too many open wounds, and the sort of bravery that was becoming borderline madness.
-I was not afraid of anything in this world.
-There was no trace in fear in me, and there is still none, up to this day.
-The thought of living in Nigeria excited me.
-Even though I’ve traveled a lot, life never brought me to that side of the world.
-Africa looked to me like it was calling me to come and taste it.
-I was happy.
-No matter what negative people who are afraid of everything and never get anywhere in life told me about HIV, kidnapping, Boko Haram or all diseases, they could not make me change my mind.
-I was determined.
-I took the yellow fever shot, settled everything at home, put a little money in my pocket and packed my suitcase.
-My flight was booked through Paris, and two of my colleagues were flying with me.
-I was so excited that I was jumping around the house while I was doing the final packing.
-I couldn’t get rid of the smile on my face.
-Life was finally going in the right direction.
+Behind me, I had 8 years of working experience, 2 wars, divorce of my parents, highest level of poverty without sleeping on the street, 7 years long relationship that failed thanks to the hard Belgrade street life, over 10 different homes and over 10 different landlords, 6 countries where I tried to make my life better, too many open wounds, and the sort of bravery that was becoming borderline madness.